DFINITY-Education/data-structures/module-3.md

 We will get to the `Traversal` type later once we've reviewed more code, but suffice to say that it can be either a `preorder`, `postorder`, or `inorder`.

-As is the case in [Module 2](/module-2.md#code-understanding)'s `BloomFilter`, `Tree` type takes advantage of **generic types**, represented by `X` and `Y`, which allows the BST implementation to remain type agnostic.
+As is the case in [Module 2](/module-2.md#code-understanding)'s `BloomFilter`, the `Tree` type takes advantage of **generic types**, represented by `X` and `Y`, which allows the BST implementation to remain type agnostic.
 More specifically, this means that the `Tree` and its related functions don't care if the items entered into it are of type `Text`, `Nat`, `Int`, etc. When you create a new `BST`, you specify the two types that the `BST` will handle.
 In this case, `X` represents the type for `key`s while `Y` represents the type for `value`s.
 All subsequent keys and values must match these two types, respectively.
 See `Main.mo` for an example of how one fills in these generic types with more specific ones!

 #### `BST.mo`